Iran releases 5 Americans in prisoner swap

 A senior administration official said the deal "does not change our relationship with Iran in any way.
 Iran is an adversary and a state sponsor of terrorism.
 We will hold them accountable wherever possible."

-The Biden administration will also announce new sanctions Monday against Iran's Ministry of Intelligence and former President Mahmoud Ahmadinejad.
+The Biden administration announced new sanctions Monday against Iran's Ministry of Intelligence and former President Mahmoud Ahmadinejad.

 But the swap ends a prolonged trauma for the families of the formerly detained Americans.
 It is also likely to reignite the political debate over whether the previously announced trade benefits the heavily sanctioned Iranian regime, and, in turn, incentivizes further hostage-taking.